reza899/AutoSDLC/Docs/30-API-Specification.md

 ## Overview

 The AutoSDLC API provides a comprehensive interface for managing the autonomous software development system.
 It offers both REST and GraphQL endpoints for different use cases, with real-time subscriptions for monitoring agent activities and workflow progress.
+All agent interactions use BAML framework for schema-validated, type-safe communication.

 ## API Architecture